Category:FireBrick USB Dongles

 Inserting a SIM into a dongle

 To insert a SIM into a Huawei 3G dongle, for example, you will need to have a large-size SIM, so do not pop out a small-size SIM from its enclosing card.
 You remove a SIM-carrier tray from the dongle, fit the SIM into the tray and reinsert it into the dongle.

-The 2700 and 2900 models have a USB port that can be used with a 3G dongle for connectivity and/or fallback.
+The 2700 and 2900 models have a USB port that can be used with a 3G or 4G dongle for connectivity and/or fallback.
 The FireBrick 2500 does not have a USB port.
 By using a 3G dongle with one or more FTTC/ADSL lines from AAISP you'll be able to fall back to using 3G in the case of the FTTC/ADSL going down - this includes routing of your public IPv4 blocks and IPv6 blocks (IPv6 via a tunnel).
 Note: 4G dongles may have a problem with routing public IPs to the FireBrick as they act as a NAT device.
 In these cases using a L2TP tunnel will enable the IPs to be routed.

 Working 3G Dongles

 Dongles do vary, and drivers may need to be written to support a particular dongle.
 Contact us if you have one which is not working.
 The following dongles are known to work on a FireBrick 2700:

 - Huawei E156G (Available from AAISP, Amazon etc)

 - ZOOM model 4598 (Discontinued)

 Working 4G Dongles

 - ZTE 823 (O2 branding, or direct from Amazon etc work) — this dongle appears to work "out of the box" for failover, but needs specific configuration if you want to route your IP blocks through it.
 The FireBrick will get an IP address via DHCP from the dongle, eg 192.168.8.100